Meme Stocks Mania (2021)

 Overview

-A short-lived but explosive speculative surge in a handful of "meme stocks"—companies popularized on social media forums.
-Stocks like GameStop and AMC Entertainment skyrocketed in January 2021 as retail traders coordinated to drive up prices, often in defiance of traditional valuations.
-The frenzy was fueled by online hype, a desire to squeeze short sellers, and the ease of commission-free trading, before crashing back down within weeks.
+A short-lived but explosive speculative surge in a handful of so called "meme stocks"- companies popularized through social media forums.
+Stocks like GameStop (GME) and AMC Entertainment skyrocketed in January 2021 as retail traders coordinated to drive up prices, often in defiance of traditional valuations, ignoring the fundamentals.
+The frenzy was fueled by online hype and speculation, a desire to squeeze short sellers, and the ease of commission-free trading, before crashing back down within weeks.
+GME serves as the prime example of this bubble, with AMC as the clearest second-wave echo of the same mania.

 The Narrative